Visit the Covid-19 Response Site for official Duquesne University updates and information.

-Each student officially enrolled in a course through Duquesne's Student Information System (Banner) subsequently gains access to the course site.
-Through Blackboard, instructors and students can continue to engage with each other in meaningful ways and continue to learn.
+Each student officially registered for a course through Duquesne's Student Information System (Banner), subsequently gains access to its Blackboard course site.
+Through Blackboard, instructors provide instruction and engage with students to support learning.

-All students now have access to Essentials in Online Learning at Duquesne, a Blackboard site that provides helpful resources and strategies to prepare students for the online learning environment.
+All students have access to Essentials in Online Learning at Duquesne, an orientation to online learning that helps students prepare for online learning.